cirosantilli/linux-kernel-module-cheat/README.md

     modprobe hello

-and if you are feeling raw, you can use:
+If you are feeling raw, you can use:

     /myinsmod.out /hello.ko

+Kernel modules built in-tree with `CONFIG_SOME_MOD=m`, are available via `modprobe`.

 We use `printk` a lot, and it shows on the QEMU terminal by default.
 If that annoys you (e.g. you want to see stdout separately), do: